Already have lawsuit funding with another company?

 - review of the new agreement

-- signed acknowledgment before funds are disbursed.
+- signed acknowledgment or an LOP (letter of protection) before funds are disbursed.

 Why the structure of your funding matters.